cadehaley/Bartlett_CSCI2270_FinalProject/README.md

 **Functions:**

-- Add Contact -Finished
+- Add Contact
-- Remove Contact -Finished
+- Remove Contact
-- Edit Contact -Finished
+- Edit Contact
-- Find Contact -Unfinished
+- Find Contact
-- Print Contacts -Finished
+- Print Contacts
-- Group create -Finished
+- Group create
-- Group Contacts -Finished
+- Group Contacts
-- Print Groups -Finished
+- Print Groups
-- Remove Group -Finished
+- Remove Group
 - More Functions to be determined

 **How to compile with make file**